edgedb/edgedb/docs/stdlib/json.rst

         db> select json_object_pack({("hello", <json>"world")});
         {Json("{\"hello\": \"world\"}")}

-Additionally, any :eql:type:`Object` in EdgeDB can be cast as a :eql:type:`json` type.
+Additionally, any :eql:type:`Object` in Gel can be cast as a :eql:type:`json` type.
 This produces the same JSON value as the JSON-serialized result of that said object.
 Furthermore, this result will be the same as the output of a :eql:stmt:`select expression <select>` in